hanabi/hanabi.github.io/Reference.md

     * If she clues red, then it will touch the red 3 and the red 1 (which **will** violate *Good Touch Principle*).
   * Alice clues red to Bob.
 Since nothing was stopping her from cluing number 3, this is very strange.
   * Bob plays the red 3.
-  * Cathy knows that sometimes, when this type of thing happens, the aim is to protect a card on chop (when all cards of the suit are visible).
-But Alice sees that Bob's hand is filled with trash, so this cannot be the case.
+  * There are two "missing" red cards - the red 4 and the red 5.
+Thus, Cathy knows that Alice must be intending a weak form *Trash Finesse*.
-  * Alice must be sending a signal to the team that someone has a red card ready to play.
-Thus, Cathy immediately blind-plays her *Finesse Position* card, and it is the red 4.
+  * Cathy immediately blind-plays her *Finesse Position* card and it is the red 4.
   * Bob sees Cathy blind-play the next red card for seemingly no reason, so he is able to deduce that his slot 2 card is trash.

 ### The Trash Pull